Why You Should Avoid Pay-for-Performance SEO

 Good SEO Takes Time

-If it feels like I’m coming on strong, I apologize.
-I worry about the impact that pay-for-results agencies have on trusting businesses.
-Everything I’ve learned about SEO points to the fact that good SEO takes time — anyone who tells you otherwise is willing to gamble with your website and risk your business.
+Everything I’ve learned about SEO points to the fact that good SEO takes time.
+Anyone who tells you otherwise is willing to gamble with your website and risk your business.

 Pay-For-Performance SEO Agency Tactics

-Sneaky pay-for-performance SEO tactics can make it seem like your site is performing well in organic search results — at least in the short term.
-If you speak with a pay-on-results SEO agency that engages in any of the following, consider whether the potential consequences are worth the promise of quick results.
+Sneaky pay-for-performance SEO tactics can make it seem like your site is performing well in organic search results in the short term.
+If you speak with a pay-for-performance SEO agency that engages in any of the following, consider whether the potential consequences are worth the promise of quick results.

 Tactic #1: Vanity Keywords